adrianwedd/AI-SWA/research/RB-008_Self_Improvement.md

 - Implement a replay buffer and curriculum generator informed by this research.
 - Evaluate agents against historical commits to measure improvement.
 - Provide rollback mechanisms if performance degrades.

+## Replay Buffer Usage
+Experience tuples collected during reflection cycles can now be persisted to disk.
+`reflector.rl.replay_buffer.ReplayBuffer` accepts a `path` argument.
+When provided, transitions are saved as JSON each time ``add()`` is called and the buffer automatically reloads existing data on initialization.
+The PPO agent in `reflector.rl.training` loads these prior experiences at startup so training can resume across runs.